Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

-There are two ways of claiming this back: flat rate claims and rental agreements.
+There are two ways of claiming expenses if you work from home: flat rate claims and rental agreements.
 This guide will explain how to use your home as an office allowance and how much you could earn.

 This is the easiest way of claiming for your home as an office expenditure and is based on HMRC’s own allowances for the additional costs of doing business from home.